-Telephonic surveys are useful in a more casual setup, in cases where respondents may have a direct relationship with the surveying organization.
-They are also helpful to reach out to respondents whos email ids you don’t have.
+Telephonic surveys are helpful in a more casual setup, in cases where respondents may have a direct relationship with the surveying organization.
+They are also helpful in reaching out to respondents whose email ids you don’t have.
 It is a quick way of collecting feedback, especially for a skilled researcher.
-As most people own telephones and phone numbers are captured at almost every POS, telephonic surveys are a cheap and functional alternative to email surveys.
+As most people own telephones and phone numbers are captured at almost every POS, telephonic surveys are a cheap and functional alternative to email surveys

 Here are the advantages of conducting telephonic surveys: